Supporting people to make confident decisions about sensor based falls prevention and detection technology

 What is this project?

-Creating clear national standards for sensor-based falls prevention and detection technology.
+Creating clear national functional capabilities for sensor-based falls prevention and detection technology.

 Why does it matter?